The 13 Best Electric Unicycles, Tried and Tested

 - Low visibility taillights

-What really sets the Tesla T3 apart for me is its range.
-Sure, it doesn't quite hit the 60 miles advertised, but getting 40 miles at higher speeds is impressive and more than sufficient for most commutes, especially considering its price point.
+What really sets the Tesla T3 apart is its impressive range for the price.
+Sure, it doesn't quite hit the 60 miles advertised, but getting 40 miles at higher speeds is notable and more than sufficient for most commutes.

-The updated V3/T3 model has higher pedals compared to the T2, which is a game-changer.
+The updated V3/T3 model has higher pedals compared to the T2, which is a significant improvement.
 It reduces the risk of pedal scraping - a common issue with the T2 - and makes the wheel more adaptable for light off-road use and handling sharp turns in urban settings.

-However, the 16x2.125 tire is a bit of a mixed bag.
-It's great for manuevering at lower speeds, but it doesn't quite provide the stability I'd like when pushing the wheel to its limits or on rougher terrain.
+However, the 16x2.125 tire has pros and cons.
+It's great for maneuvering at lower speeds but doesn't provide the stability I'd prefer when riding near its top speed or on rougher terrain.

-The stock charger is another downside.
-Waiting 10 hours for a full charge isn't ideal, so I opted for a fast charger, which cuts that down to about 3.5 hours.
-It's an additional purchase, but for me, it was worth it.
+The stock charger is another drawback.
+Waiting 10 hours for a full charge isn't ideal, so investing in a fast charger (cutting charge time to ~3.5 hours) is worthwhile for many users.

-One of the Tesla T3's strong suits is its 300 lbs weight capacity, making it a solid choice for heavier riders despite its relatively compact size.
+One of the Tesla T3's key strengths is its 300 lbs weight capacity, making it a solid choice for heavier riders despite its relatively compact size.

 Design-wise, the V3 is practical and has a sleek look.
-The trolley handle feels sturdier than the one on the V2, although it's still missing a locking mechanism.
+The trolley handle feels sturdier than the one on the V2, although it still lacks a locking mechanism.
 The front light and side LEDs are decent, but the taillight could be more visible, especially during daylight.

 Why We Chose the Tesla T3